Foods Not Safe for Cats & Dogs

 Garlic

-Many commercial pet foods contain garlic and professional opinions vary on what levels are acceptable though they generally agree raw garlic is a definate no-no.
+Many commercial pet foods contain garlic and professional opinions vary on what levels are acceptable though they generally agree raw garlic is a definite no-no. Several of the recipes on NoCans.com do contain garlic in powdered or cooked form.

 Grapes and raisins